sasabosnic/rgz/openbsd/vultr.md

 and your private SSH key (assuming it's in the default location:
 `~/.ssh/id_ed25519`):

 	$ ssh root@XXX.XXX.XXX.XXX
-    OpenBSD 6.3 (GENERIC.MP) #107: Sat Mar 24 14:21:59 MDT 2018
+	OpenBSD 6.4 (GENERIC) #349: Thu Oct 11 13:25:13 MDT 2018

 	Welcome to OpenBSD: The proactively secure Unix-like operating system.

 	Please use the sendbug(1) utility to report bugs in the system.
 	Before reporting a bug, please try to reproduce it with the latest version of the code.
 With bug reports, please try to ensure that enough information to reproduce the problem is enclosed, and if a known fix for it exists, include that as well.

 	www#

 Read [afterboot(8)](https://man.openbsd.org/afterboot.8).